Quadratic metric comparisons: Four-point arrays

 In this case, the array can be embedded into the tripod $Y$.

-In the case of a quadrangle, $\bar N$ touches at least three of its sides, but might touch all four.
+In the case of a quadrangle, $\tilde \rho$ and $\rho$ satisfy all inequalities of negative type $(3,1)$, and $\bar N$ touches at least three sides of the quadrangle, but might touch all four.
 Look at the diagram and convince yourself that after relabeling, we may assume that

 If it touches all sides, we also have $|x_2-x_3|=|x_2-x_1|+|x_1-x_3|$.
 In any case, the array can be embedded into $r\cdot \mathbb{S}^1$, where $r=|x_1-x_4|/\pi$; so the points $x_1$ and $x_4$ become antipodal in $r\cdot \mathbb{S}^1$. \qeds